I don’t want Leni to run for President.

-It also doesn’t help that Leni’s support base only encompasses a certain sector of society, and she lacks the number of allies all over the country. (given that most LP politicians jumped ship after 2016)
+It also doesn’t help that Leni’s support base only encompasses a particular sector of society, and she lacks the number of allies all over the country. (given that most LP politicians jumped ship after 2016)

 And to be honest about it, she also doesn’t have any money.
 (But given that the best interest of the U.S. lies in the oft-chance of a candidate whose sympathies align with theirs, then perhaps they would be willing to support her candidacy.)

-However what could change everything is who the business sector would support to further their agendas.
+However, what could change everything is who the business sector would support to further their agendas.

-Another problem of Leni other than lack of influence and money is the backing of Duterte by China and local politicians who are keen to keep their power.
+Another problem of Leni, other than lack of influence and money, is the backing of Duterte by China and local politicians who are keen to keep their power.

-Make no mistake about it, Leni is the best choice to run for President, but she fell short as a politician.
+Please make no mistake about it, Leni is the best choice to run for President, but she fell short as a politician.

 Leni is perceived to be weak.